seb-vial/grav-plugin-about-me/README.md

 * Pick an avatar, either from your computer or from gravatar
 * Let your visitors know a bit more about yourself, give your name, title/job and a nice description
 * Add links to your social network pages (Including: Twitter, Facebook, Google Plus, GitHub, LinkedIn, Instagram).
-It uses FontAwesome icons, if you theme already loads it, you don't need to enable the option in the plugin configuration
+It uses FontAwesome icons, if your theme already loads it, you don't need to enable the option in the plugin configuration
 * Add other social network pages

 # Installation